 This project includes a signage program that provides for a unified, comprehensive area-wide system of wayfinding signage and/or gateway signage that is used to establish and contribute to a distinctive theme and identity of a Commercial Revitalization District (CRD) or Commercial Revitalization Area (CRA).
 Wayfinding signage is used to assist motorists, pedestrians and bicyclists in navigating through a CRD/CRA, whereas gateway signage is used to indicate major entrance points and approaches into such an area, as well as focal points within an area.
 Wayfinding and gateway signage systems should be consistent and distinctive for each area in terms of theme, color, shape and material.
-Such signage systems should contribute to the unique sense of place of an area.
-Currently, a wayfinding and gateway signage program is being installed along Richmond Highway.
+Such signage program is being installed along Richmond Highway.
 Many of the older commercial areas need to enhance their sense of place and image to be more competitive and economically viable.
 Unified and distinctive wayfinding and gateway signage systems can communicate community identity and pride, encourage people pay more attention to the area around them, and, assist in navigating through an area.